ZoeB/midi-tools/midiread.md

 # MIDIread

+## midi.pdf

+I've now rewritten the repo's history to undo commit ```3ae91873```, removing ```midi.pdf```.
+This file is "The Complete MIDI 1.0 Detailed Specification, Incorporating all Recommended Practices, document version 96.1, third edition", with an MD5 beginning with ```44f3f11c```.
+This file was ridiculously larger than the rest of the repo, and more to the point, the MIDI Manufacturers Association don't seem to want it to be public, preferring you to have to register for a free account first at [midi.org](https://www.midi.org).

 ## MIDI file structure

 Each MIDI file contains several *chunks*.
 Each chunk is either a *header chunk* or a *track chunk*.